Erik Berglöf: Russia

 In 2000, Berglöf founded the Centre for Economic and Financial Research (CEFIR) in Moscow, recruiting the first PhDs in economics back to Russia to involve them in the policy process.
-Recently ranked as the best economics think tank in Russia and 25th in the world, it was part of the New Economic School, the leading graduate program in economics in Russia and the top economics department in the post-Communist world.
+By mid-2000s, CEFIR was ranked the best economics think tank in Russia and 25th in the world,.
+Eventually, it has merged into the New Economic School, the leading graduate program in economics in Russia and the top economics department in the post-Communist world.
 Currently, Berglöf continue to be in the NES International Advisory Board and serves on NES board of directors.
 In 2013, Berglöf was awarded the Leontief Medal for his contributions to economic reform in Russia.

 Other academic posts

 Previous academic posts include visiting positions at Massachusetts Institute of Technology as a Fulbright Scholar, Harvard Law School (John M. Olin Scholar), and Stanford University where he was also a fellow of the Center for Advanced Studies in the Behavioral Sciences.
 From 1992 to 1996, he was an assistant professor at the Université Libre de Bruxelles where he was involved with the early building of European Center for Advanced Research in Economics and Statistics (Ecares), a research-based European think tank in economics.

 He has been a member of the governing councils of the European Economic Association (EEA) and the Royal Economic Society.
 He is currently the treasurer of the International Economic Association (IEA).